Newark Yankees: Ohio-Indiana League 1948 to 1951

-Yankee pitcher George Vinston threw a no–hitter on July 22, 1949 in a 3–0 victory over the Marion Red Sox.
+Yankee pitcher George Vinston threw a no–hitter on July 22, 1949, in a 3–0 victory over the Marion Red Sox.

-The 1950 Newark Yankees reached the Ohio–Indiana League Finals.
-With an 89–49 record, Newark placed 2nd under manager Billy Holm.
-Newark finished 1.0 games behind the 1st place Marion Red Sox in the regular season standings.
+The 1950 Newark Yankees reached the Ohio–Indiana League finals.
+With an 89–49 record, Newark placed second under manager Billy Holm.
+Newark finished 1.0 games behind the first place Marion Red Sox in the regular season standings of the eight-team league.
 In the first round of the playoffs, the Newark Yankees beat the Richmond Tigers 3 games to 2.
 In the finals, the Marion Red Sox beat the Newark Yankees 4 games to 0.

-In their final season of play, the Newark Yankees won the 1st half standings which ended June 18.
-The Newark Yankees won the first half of the season by 2.5 games over the Marion Red Sox.
-On July 17, 1951, the Yankees had a record of 49–31 when the team folded.
-The 1951 Newark Yankees were managed by Malcolm Mickthen.
+In their final season of play, the Newark Yankees won the first half standings in the Ohio–Indiana League, before folding during the season.
+The 1951 Yankees were managed by Malcolm Mickthen.
+Newark won the first half of the season by 2.5 games over the Marion Red Sox in the six-team league.
+On July 17, 1951, the Yankees had an overall record of 49–31 when the team folded.
 The Ohio–Indiana League permanently folded after the 1951 season was concluded.

-Newark, Ohio was without minor league baseball until the 1994 Newark Buffalos began play as members of the Independent level Frontier League.
+Newark, Ohio did not resume minor league baseball play for over fourth years, until the 1994 Newark Buffalos began play as members of the Independent level Frontier League.